 The footbridge spanning over Washington St. connects Hillcrest to University Heights.
 It has quotations from many people who have influenced the history of San Diego, including landscape architect Kate Sessions, children’s book author Dr. Seuss and Irving Gill.
 Architect Irving Gill’s words are reiterated on the bridge, “What idle or significant sentence will we write with brick and stone, wood, steel, and concrete upon the sensitive page of the earth?”

 Distinctive service all the way!
 You deserve and need an experienced professional team for all of your real estate transactions.
-With over 75 years of combined real estate brokerage and banking experience in the administration and sale of property in California, Encore Premier Properties will exceed your expectations… Read More!
+With over 75 years of combined real estate brokerage and banking experience in the administration and sale of property in California, Jeff Davidson Group will exceed your expectations… Read More!